Depression and anxiety symptoms often improve with exercise

 I have never felt better in my entire life; exercising daily made me feel strong and healthy.
 I also found that we all have similar fears about being exposed and judged.
 After a few times going to the gym and attending fitness classes the feeling of awkwardness and uneasiness began melting away.
 I started having fun!

-Begin Therapy for Weight Loss in Riverside, IL
+Begin Mental Health Therapy for Weight Loss in Chicago, IL and Hinsdale, IL

 Healthy lifestyle counseling can help you lose weight, eat healthier, reduce stress, and improve negative health patterns.
 Our therapy office in Riverside, IL has skilled healthy-lifestyle therapists who specialize in health, wellness, and sports psychology.
 To start your counseling journey, follow these simple steps: